senyboy10/IceCreamSiteTemplate/README.md

 Use of Bootstrap 4:
   Navbar, toggle icon,
-Efficient use of Grid
+Efficient use of Grid,
-Efficient use of CSS styling
+Efficient use of CSS styling,
 Use of JQuery